The Transfer Performance of Economic Models: Application

 There are at least two approaches for cross-validating hyper-parameters such as the size of the trees in the random forest algorithm.
-First, in settings with multiple training domains one can cross-validate across training domains.
-This procedure is not relevant to our analysis in Section \ref{sec:Transfer}, which considers transfer from a single training domain to a single test domain, but we use it in Appendix \ref{app:Altk} when we consider multiple training domains.
+First, when there are multiple training domains one can cross-validate across them; we use this in Appendix \ref{app:Altk}.
 Second, one can cross-validate across observations within the training domains.
-Since we are interested in cross-domain performance, rather than within-domain performance, it is not clear that this will improve performance, and indeed we find that choosing the hyper-parameters via within-domain cross-validation leads to worse transfer performance than using default values.
+Since we are interested in cross-domain performance, rather than within-domain performance, it is not guaranteed that this will improve performance, and indeed we find that choosing the hyper-parameters via within-domain cross-validation leads to worse transfer performance than using default values.
 Thus in our main analysis with a single training domain, we set all hyper-parameters to default values.\footnote{Specifically, we set $\lambda=1$ and $\gamma = 1/(\#\mbox{covariates})=1/3$ in the kernel regression algorithm.
 See \citet{scikit-learn} and Chapter 14 of \citet{Murphy} for further reference.
-For the random forest model, we set the maximum depth to none, which means that nodes are expanded until all leaves are pure or until all leaves contain 1 samples.}
+For the random forest model, we set the maximum depth to none, so the tree is extended until outcomes are homogeneous within each leaf.}